chauhan2b/news_app/README.md

 5. Before running, you will have to add your own api key.
 Get your API key from [here](https://www.newscatcherapi.com/).

+6. UPDATE: I have removed my Firebase credentials from this repository.
+You will need to add your own [Firebase workspace](https://firebase.google.com/docs/flutter/setup?hl=en&authuser=0) in the app to run it successfully.

 ## Usage
 Upon launching the application, you will be presented with the feed screen, you will have to add some sources first to view articles.
 Clicking on any article will open it in your default web browser.